Home Essentials Checklist: What to Buy Before Moving In

 When you rekey a lock, you keep the same lock, but the old key no longer operates it.
 To do so, you take the lock apart and replace some of the parts inside.
 The working key is then adapted to fit the new configuration of the lock.
 Though this process sounds complicated, it’s fairly quick.
 Still, it’s probably easiest to call a locksmith for this procedure.

 Changing your locks is simpler than rekeying them since you simply swap out an old lock with a new one.
 If you’re feeling up to the challenge, you can change your locks yourself.
 However, you can always leave this task up to professionals and call a locksmith.

 Ready to get shopping?
-Stock up on these new home essentials beforehand to cut down on your post-move tasks.
+When you stock up on these new home essentials beforehand, you cut down on your post-move tasks and enjoy your new home.
 If you need help organizing furniture and other household items, take a look at our first apartment checklist and epic moving checklist.
 These lists are bound to spark some inspiration.
 Happy moving!